-- Tribal land and other resources currently held in trust and judgment funds from the Indian Claims Commission and the U.S. Claims Court; - Property, including real property and improvements, located on or near a reservation or located within the most recent boundaries of a prior federal reservation as designated by the Bureau of Indian Affairs of the U.S. Department of the Interior; - Rents, leases, royalties, or usage rights related to natural resources, including extraction of natural resources or harvesting of timber, other plants and plant products, animals, fish, and shellfish, resulting from the exercise of federallyprotected rights. - Ownership interests in, or usage rights to, items that have unique religious, spiritual, traditional, and/or cultural significance or rights that support subsistence or a traditional life style according to applicable Tribal law or custom. - 2) Estate Claim Statutory Exemptions
+- Tribal land and other resources currently held in trust and judgment funds from the Indian Claims Commission and the U.S. Claims Court; - Property, including real property and improvements, located within or near the bounds of a tribal nation or located within the most recent boundaries of a prior federal reservation as designated by the Bureau of Indian Affairs of the U.S. Department of the Interior: - Rents, leases, royalties, or usage rights related to natural resources, including extraction of natural resources, or harvesting of timber, other plants and plant products, animals, fish, and shellfish, resulting from the exercise of federally protected rights. - Ownership interests in, or usage rights to, items that have unique religious, spiritual, traditional, and/or cultural significance or rights that support subsistence or a traditional lifestyle according to applicable Tribal law or custom. - 2) Estate Claim Statutory Exemptions